 What options do I have for the internal linings?

 We currently offer two internal lining options: The Panels themselves or Plywood lining for both your walls and ceiling.
 The panels have a Colour steel skin and are Titania in colour.
 Easy to clean, flat surface and provide clean lines.
 You can also choose to have the panels lined with Plywood: Grooved or flat plywood, painted, clear coated or white washed.
 We have used Pine, Birch or Okoumeplywood.
 You also have different join options: Negative detail or butt joined.
 Come and see our prototype building to see the different options in real life!
 You can make an appointment here.

 What are the Council Requirements for these buildings?

 Typically, anything over 10m2 required a building consent.
-If you are wanting to be off-grid and on wheels, then different rules apply.
+If you’re wanting to be completely off-grid and on wheels, then different rules may apply.
 It’s best to check with your local council.
-We supply our transportable homes with a Building Consent and Code of Compliance.
+We supply our transportable homes with a Building Consent and Code Compliance Certificate.
 We are a Licensed Building Practitioner and take pride in our workmanship.

 Can the really large buildings be transported?

 Yes depending on where it’s going and site access.
 We get our transport contractors to check it out for you.
 We need to make sure delivering your new transportable home is possible, whether it can be done in one piece or 2 halves or whether other equipment is needed like a massive crane.
 Once they know that, they can give you an estimate for the delivery.

 Do you have a Show unit?